uwescience-open-badges/Rokem-Landau-The-interaction-of-orientation-specific-surround-suppression-and-visual-spatial-atten/README.md

 > As the reviewer I confirm that there are no conflicts of interest for me to review this work (such as being a major contributor to the reseach).
 >
 > I estimate that the review took me [15?] minutes

+# Reviews

+## Reviewer 1

+I have inspected the submission by Rokem and I confirm that:

+- the URL in the text do lead to the data & code files as claimed, and the files in the repository are related to the submission.
+- As the reviewer I confirm that there are no conflicts of interest for me to review this work (such as being a major contributor to the reseach).

+I would say this submission does not meet the third requirement:

+>the submission has a disclosure statement including one or more persistent URLs to [data/code/data & code] files at a trustworthy repository, and sufficient information for an independent researcher to reproduce the reported results.

+The reason for this is that I would not consider a GitHub URL persistent.

+This review took about 15 minutes.

+## Reviewer 2